Oluwatodimu/book-catalogue/README.md

 ## Test Project For Java Engineer Role

-This repo contains the solution to question for the java developer test, where I built a backend service and a UI service, and made them interact using a Jax RS API client.
+This repo contains the solution to question for the java developer test.

 My submission is in 4 parts:
 1. the code repo and the `readme` file for setting up and running the project